 Consumer demand and reading experiences continue to evolve.
-For example, online retailer Amazon has opened physical book stores (for both physical and ebooks).
-In addition to eReaders, which are designed to only display ebooks, internet-connected smartphones and tablets bring entire libraries to users' fingertips.
-More than 70 percent of American adults own a smart phone, roughly 45 percent own a tablet, and one in five own an eReader.
+For example, online retailer Amazon has opened physical book stores (for both physical and e-books).
+In addition to e-readers, which are designed to only display e-books, smartphones, and tablets bring entire libraries (and most human knowledge) to users' fingertips.
+More than 80 percent of American adults own a smartphone, and more than half own a tablet and/or an e-reader.
+(Pew)

 The U.S. gaming industry comprises a significant amount of the M&E industry: over $23 billion in revenues in 2017.
 Today’s consumers have access to multiple devices for gaming, including PCs, mobile phones, digital or physical consoles, and tablets.
 The sector is comprised of: physical, digital, and online games; mobile apps; and virtual and augmented reality (VR/AR).
 Electronic sports, also known as "eSports" or "e-sports", includes professional gaming, in which players compete before a live audience, and the industry is growing at a 22.6 percent growth rate, signaling tremendous opportunity.
 In 2017, eSport ticket sales in the U.S. grew at a 19.7 percent rate, while eSports streaming advertising grew 35 percent (NOTE: eSports earnings are only currently available for about ten key markets worldwide).